Best Online Degrees in: Educational Technology

 A sampling of careers in educational technology include instructional coordinators/designers, training and development specialists, curriculum designers, course editors, and multimedia specialists.
 Numerous industries seek training and development specialists who can design effective learning experiences and training programs for their personnel.
 Of course, many graduates of these programs go on to implement educational technology in K-12 classrooms as teachers, or even specialize as technology teachers.
 With appropriate experience, education, and licensure, individuals with a background in educational technology may also qualify for certain administrative careers at school districts, such as director of technology, a position that entails development and oversight of district-wide technology plans.

 In all states, teachers in public K-12 schools must be certified, and technology teachers may require a special endorsement.
-The median yearly salary for teachers was $48,800 for kindergarten teachers, $51,660 for elementary school teachers, $51,960 for middle school teachers, and $53,230 for high school teachers, as of May 2010, the BLS notes.
+The median yearly salary for teachers was $48,800 for kindergarten teachers, $51,660 for elementary school teachers, $51,960 for middle school teachers, and $53,230 for high school teachers, the BLS notes.
 Salaries may vary greatly based on your level of experience, where you live, the size of your employer, and other factors.